-In Spring 2012, Dane Smith Hall 224 was redesigned as a studio classroom (see illustrations below).
+In Spring 2012, Dane Smith Hall 224 was redesigned as a 54-seat capacity studio classroom (see illustrations below).
 Beginning in Fall 2013, two additional studio classrooms will be available for scheduling in the new Collaborative Teaching and Learning Building, one with 63-seat capacity, one with 68-seat capacity, and one with 126-seat capacity.
 Would you like to teach in this type of classroom space?
 If so, read on for more information.

 Learning Studio Classroom Dane Smith Hall 224: